Pair of Galaxies NGC 7253A/B (Arp 278)

 Finder Chart

 The galaxy pair NGC 7253A/B is located in the constellation Pegasus.
-The best observation time is June to November, when it is highest at night.
+On 25 August it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is June to December, when it is highest at night.

 Finder Chart Pair of Galaxies NGC 7253A/B (Arp 278)